The greatest gift my father gave me: a love that runs deep

 At the top of one column I wrote “my father.”
 And at the top of the other, “my mother.”

-On one of the papers I listed all the traits I liked about my parents.
-On the other, all the ones I didn’t.
+On one of the papers I listed all the traits I liked about each of them.
+On the other, all the traits I didn’t.

 Needless to say it was a very powerful exercise.